WheteThunger/VehicleDecayProtection/README.md

 - `vehicledecayprotection.nodecay.rowboat`
 - `vehicledecayprotection.nodecay.scraptransporthelicopter`

+**Note: Except for Kayaks, vehicles are never assigned an owner by the vanilla game, so you will need another plugin to assign ownership to vehicles in order to benefit from the `nodecay` permissions.** Getting in a vehicle, driving it to your base, or locking it **do not** make you the owner.

 Vehicle ownership is determined by the `OwnerID` property of the vehicle, which is usually a player's Steam ID, or `0` for no owner.
-Various plugins can spawn vehicles with a set owner, or allow the owner to change with certain events, such as [Claim Vehicle Ownership](https://umod.org/plugins/claim-vehicle-ownership).
-Vehicles spawned by vanilla NPC vendors can have their owner set when purchased via the [Vehicle Vendor Options](https://umod.org/plugins/vehicle-vendor-options) plugin.
+Most plugins that spawn vehicles for a player will assign that player as the owner.
+For vehicles spawned by the vanilla game, it's recommended to use one of the following plugins to grant vehicle ownership.

+- [Vehicle Vendor Options](https://umod.org/plugins/vehicle-vendor-options) - Automatically assigns ownership of vehicles purchased at vanilla NPC vendors if the player has permission
+- [Claim Vehicle Ownership](https://umod.org/plugins/claim-vehicle-ownership) - Allows players with permission to claim ownership of unowned vehicles using a command

 ## Configuration